 1. Focal Resection

 Focal resection involves the removal of the seizure focus, or the area of the brain where seizures originate.
-This targeted approach is often used in cases where seizures are localized to a specific region of the brain.
+This targeted approach is often used in cases where seizures are localised to a specific region of the brain.

 2. Temporal Lobe Resection